apache/cloudstack-documentation/source/adminguide/veeam_plugin.rst

 .. _Veeam Backup and Recovery Plugin:

-Veeam Backup and Recovery Plugin
+Veeam Backup and Replication Plugin
 =================================

-About the Veeam Backup and Recovery Plugin
+About the Veeam Backup and Replication Plugin
 -------------------------------------------

 There are a couple of important concepts to understand before working with the Veeam plugin.